Nitishvox/Global-INR-Trade-Settlement-proto-Type/README.md

 ---

-### Overview
-This is a prototype for a real-time, RBI-aligned platform for INR-denominated cross-border trade settlement.
-Built as a single-file **Streamlit** application (`main.py`), it provides secure, transparent transaction processing and analytics for banks, exporters/importers, regulators, and treasuries.
+## 🚧 Prototype Disclaimer
+This repository contains **prototype software** — not finished, production-ready code.
+It is intended for **experimentation, architecture validation, and demonstration** only.
+If you plan to deploy in production, perform **security audits, compliance checks**, integration testing, and performance tuning.

 ---

+## 📖 Overview
+A real-time, **RBI-aligned** platform prototype for INR-denominated cross-border trade settlement.
+Built as a single-file **Streamlit** application (`main.py`), it enables **secure, transparent** transaction processing and analytics for:
+- Banks
+- Exporters / Importers
+- Regulators
+- Treasuries

+---

-### Features
+## ✨ Features
 - **Dual-rail ingestion:** UPI, NEFT, SRVA-INR, and SRVA-Non-INR transactions
 - **Security:** AES-256-GCM at rest, TLS 1.3 in transit, with key rotation
 - **Real-time analytics:** Plotly visualizations for risk scores, corridor stats, and FX volatility